 1. Familiarise yourself with topics and areas:

-A very useful strategy to help you crack this section is starting by learning the basic concepts, understanding them with the help of examples.
-Start with easy questions and then move onto the difficult questions.
+A very useful strategy to help you crack this section is starting by learning the basic concepts and understanding them with the help of examples.
+Start with easy questions and then move on to the difficult questions.
 Once you are familiar with the topics that hold the maximum weightage in this section, focus on the same.

 2. Figure out the important topics:

-Since the syllabus for the exam is not definite, one cannot study for each and every topic that has appeared in the previous year papers.
-But what you can do is, figure out the important topics on the basis of the number of times it has appeared over the years and how much weightage does each hold.
+Since the syllabus for the exam is not definite, one cannot study for each topic that has appeared in the previous year's papers.
+But what you can do is, figure out the important topics based on the number of times it has appeared over the years and how much weightage each hold.
 Make sure you do not skip any important topic and try to cover as much as possible.

-Note: Try not to skip important topics like Number System, Arithmetic, Modern Math or Geometry.
+Note: Try not to skip important topics like Number systems, Arithmetic, Modern Math, or Geometry.